OpenWaterFoundation/owf-learn-qgis/mkdocs-project/docs/install-qgis/install-qgis.md

 does a better job removing old versions of the software.

 ### Uninstall Individual Packages ###

+A package uninstall is optionally done rather than manual uninstall (next section), not both.

 It is possible to unistall individual packages using the software installer tool.
 This involves deselecting packages in the `OSGeo4W` installer.